-If a Multi-Stage Generating Resource elects the Proxy Cost option, that election will apply to all the MSG Configurations for that resource.
+The Proxy Cost methodology for calculating Start-Up Costs and Minimum Load Costs will apply to all the MSG Configurations for a Multi-Stage Generating Resource that is not a Use-Limited Resource and for a Multi-Stage Generating Resource that is a Use-Limited Resource and elects to use the Proxy Cost methodology.
 The Proxy Cost values for Multi-Stage Generating Resources will be calculated for each specific MSG Configuration.